Dynamic Suicide Sprints | Sprint Conditioning Workouts

 - There are three essential components to the drop step.
 The first is focusing on hip positioning.
 As you drop step you must open your hips allowing your body’s center of gravity to shift over the front foot.
 Staying closed will only slow your acceleration.

 - The second is back leg knee drive.
-You must forcefully drive your back leg forward gaining ground rather then rotating and working in one place.
+You must forcefully drive your back leg forward gaining ground rather than rotating and working in one place.
 Back leg knee drive will help accelerate you forward.

 - The third key to accelerating out of a drop step sprint is arm action.
 By utilizing your arms you will accelerate your legs.
 Be very active and explosive with a front arm rip through, as well as a back arm drive, to help rotate your hips and drive your leg forward.